coder187/CI_MS1_BusHire/README.md

 Code Institure Tutor Support and Customer Care were invaluable.

-Big thank you to my ever patient loved ones and family for allowing me follow this journey!
+Big thank you to my ever patient family for allowing me follow this journey!

 **Please note : this project is for educational use only and was created for the Code Institute Module of User Centric front end development**